Tokyo Tower: Complete Guide to Japan’s Iconic Landmark

 弁天堂 (10)-4

-The observation deck of the Mori Tower in Roppongi Hills provides a wide view of Tokyo, including Tokyo Tower.
-The night view is especially beautiful, with the tower's illumination standing out vividly.
+From the observation deck of Mori Tower at Roppongi Hills, you can enjoy expansive views of Tokyo including Tokyo Tower.
+The night view is particularly stunning, with the illuminated tower shining brilliantly.

 ■ Top Deck Tour